viktortholen/genre-prediction/index.md

 ## Conclusion

-Not the best result

-the plots only consist of 1-2 sentences which might be too little for a precise result.
+OneVsRest with LogisticRegression provided the best score when predicting movie genres from the plot.
+A possible reason for the relative low score could be that the plots only consist of 1-2 sentences which might be too short for a precise result.

-Many genres might overlap, atleast for me they do, drama to me is just the genre of when there is no good genre to describe the movie...

-might be another method that im unaware of.

-Happy with the result
+Although I tried Topic Modeling here, I believe that it could be useful for this kind of problem.
+There might be another method that i'm unaware of that provides a better score and the method can definitly be improved further.
+It would be interesting to combine genres into subgenres although this might create too many genres.
+Another field that can be explored is neural networks and deep learning techniques.